daz4126/dragon/README.md

 A teeny tiny but powerful CSS framework that breaths 🔥

 ## Classless
-Adding Dragon to your project will breathe some fire onto your HTML and make it look great without adding any classes.
-Typography flows properly, headings look good, tables look lovely and forms and buttons are much easier to use.
+Adding Dragon to your project will breathe fire onto your HTML without needing any classes.
+Typography, tables and forms all look lovely.

 ## Customizable
 Dragon uses CSS variables that can easily be overwritten to customize it for your project.